imrohankataria/DataRobot/README.md

 # DataRobot

 This repository is dedicated to my efforts in translating DataRobot 10x Applied Data Science Academy's Class Labs to R-Code.
-My motivation behind is to explore the usage of DataRobto AutoML Platform with R and perform operations using the offical API and [r-package](https://cran.r-project.org/web/packages/datarobot/datarobot.pdf).
+My motivation behind is to explore the usage of DataRobot AutoML Platform with R and perform operations using the offical API and [r-package](https://cran.r-project.org/web/packages/datarobot/datarobot.pdf).

 ## Status
 This repository is still under development.
 Continuing changes in the README and Content.